Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         are used to filter the database associated with each component in the design, to find components with as good or better parameters, and then perform an exhaustive search to find optimal component combinations given the actual equations.

         From main_script.py, component_predictions() --> predict_components() (will enter component_selection.py).
-Unpickle the saved
+First, the saved
-        optimization data based on the specified constraints.
-Then given this object, go into make_component_predictions_bf().
-        Then have a variety of functions that can be implemented (this part of the code could be cleaned up so that you don't have to uncomment the functions you want, could instead specify function arguments for each function call). optimization_case.filter_components(): Create predictor objects (fet_predictor, ind_predictor, etc.).
+        optimization data for the design is unpickled and the object containing all the information is used here.
+	The function uses this object inside make_component_predictions_bf().
+        Then there are a variety of functions that can be implemented, as follows:

+        1) optimization_case.filter_components(): Create predictor objects (fet_predictor, ind_predictor, etc.).

-        First, case.database_df_filter().
-Here, using df.normalize_x(), score each component.
+        2) case.database_df_filter(): Here, using df.normalize_x(), score each component.
 A normalized scoring method is used to take each parameter and see how close or far below it is from what the tool determined to be optimal.
 Then these scores are summed, and the top n components are selected.
         The value of n determines the total run-time for this step, where higher n results in better power loss performance,